Rowdy Tellez Player Props: Brewers vs. Mets

 Rowdy Tellez At The Plate (2022)

-- Among the qualifying hitters in MLB play last season, he ranked 120th in batting average, 87th in on-base percentage, and 36th in slugging.
+- Among the qualifying batters in MLB play last year, he ranked 120th in batting average, 87th in on-base percentage, and 36th in slugging.

-- Tellez picked up an RBI in 33.3% of his 153 games last year, with two or more RBIs in 13.1% of those contests (20).
+- Tellez picked up an RBI in 51 of 153 games last year, with multiple RBIs in 20 of them.
 He drove in three or more runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.